mchamochin1/Pricing-Predictions-on-Energy/README.md

 - 2008: Global Financial Crisis
 - Crude oil reached an all time high of 147.27 in July of 2008.

 We also obtain good results using **Ensemble with StandardScaler, PCA and XGBRegressor**.
-We predict the producer energy prices using as predictors producer energy prices lag-1..lag-12.
+To add seasonality to those models, you can convert the seasonality information into input variables.
+So, we predict the producer energy prices using as predictors producer energy prices lag-1..lag-12.
 Our hyperparameters for:
 * PCA: n_components = 2
 * xGBRegressor: n_estimators = 12, max_depth = 25, and learning_rate = 1